 Posterior tibial tendon dysfunction or PTTD is a dysfunction of the posterior tibialis muscle, resulting in a fallen arch, or flat feet.
-As the muscle inverts the foot, when it is not working fully, the arch of the foot collapses.
-This can then cause other conditions and injuries such as plantar fasciitis which makes the foot painful.
+The tibialis posterior tendon supports the arch of the foot so if it becomes impaired, or is not working properly the arch of the foot collapses.

 Symptoms of posterior tibial tendon dysfunction

 Symptoms of posterior tibial tendon dysfunction vary depending on the extent of the condition.
 In other words, how far it has progressed.

 - Pain on the inside of the ankle and/or under the foot.

 - You may have a history of injury to the tibialis posterior muscle.